 Austin Bearse sailed the waters of the southern coast of America between 1818 and 1830.
-The sea captain of Barnstable on Massachusetts’ Cape Cod had started out as a mate on coastal schooners, and in the winter months the schooners would often linger in the south doing warm weather duty serving the ports between Baltimore and New Orleans.
+The sea captain of Barnstable on Cape Cod had started out as a mate on coastal schooners.
+In the winter months, the schooners would often linger in the South.
+They then served the ports between Baltimore and New Orleans doing warm-weather duty.

-The ships would travel up rivers to plantations to pick up the rice and cotton to come to market, and they would bring the necessities for the plantation, including at times slaves who were being sent to the fields – sometimes one or two and sometimes as many as 80.
+The ships would travel up rivers to plantations to pick up rice and cotton to come to market.
+They would also bring the necessities for the plantation, including at times slaves sent to the fields.
+Sometimes they brought one or two and sometimes as many as 80.

 “Our vessel used to lie at a place called Poor Man’s Hole, not far from the city.
 We used to allow the relatives and friends of the slaves to come on board and stay all night with their friends, before the vessel sailed.
 In the morning it used to be my business to pull off the hatches and warn them that it was time to separate, and the shrieks and cries at these times were enough to make anybody’s heart ache.”

-Bearse’s travels took him around the world, and he was no stranger to slavery in foreign ports.
-And in the American South, he got an up close look at the brutal conditions of the plantations.
+Bearse’s travels took him around the world. and he knew about slavery in foreign ports.
+And in the American South, he saw the brutal conditions of the plantations.
 While northern visitors to southern cities might meet an occasional domestic slave, they rarely saw the way the slaves on plantations lived and died.

 “My opinion is that American slavery, as I have seen it in the internal slave trade, as I have seen it on the rice and sugar plantations, and in the city of New Orleans, was fully as bad as any slavery in the world — heathen or Christian.”

-On one voyage in 1828 aboard the brig Milton, two slaves were put on the vessel in South Carolina, bound for New Orleans.
+On one voyage in 1828 aboard the brig Milton, two slaves boarded the vessel in South Carolina, bound for New Orleans.

 “When we were in the Gulf Stream, I came to the men and took off their handcuffs.
 They were resolute fellows, and they told me I would see they would never live to be slaves in New Orleans.